GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/implementation-strategies.md

 **Legacy Institution Integration**: Rather than replacing existing structures, Treaty implementation transforms and enhances current institutions:

-- **UN Secretariat Evolution**: Current departments gain enhanced capabilities and resources rather than facing elimination
+- **UN Secretariat Evolution**: Current departments gain enhanced capabilities and resources rather than facing elimination, with staff advancement based on merit and contribution to Treaty objectives
 - **Regional Organization Empowerment**: EU, ASEAN, African Union, and similar bodies receive enhanced roles in global governance rather than marginalization
-- **Academic and Think Tank Integration**: Research institutions become formal components of wisdom infrastructure with guaranteed funding and influence
+- **Academic and Think Tank Integration**: Research institutions become formal components of wisdom infrastructure with guaranteed funding and influence, subject to performance and bias auditing

 ### Incentive Architecture